Introduction

 We'll return to this later.
 The point for us to keep in mind now is that Culture is one of the Irreducibles.
 So, what is true of Culture is true of all the Irreducibles, they can’t be avoided.
 That means that the Irreducibles are, in a sense, the source of our problems.

 So, just to be clear, the Irreduciles are not the cause of our problems, we are, but they are their source.
-The Irreducibles is where one should begin if they hope to solve those problems.
+The Irreducibles are where one should begin if they hope to solve those problems.

 And, as anyone over the age of three knows, or should know, problems are another thing human beings can’t avoid.*